act65/diy-uni-18/math.md

-Course in cognitive science, with a focus on computational neuroscience and linguistics.
+Course in pure and applied math.

 ## Semester 1